freeverseio/laos-public-docs/tokenomics/inflation-and-fee-model.md

-## Fee Model&#x20;
+## Fee Model

 Transaction fees serve multiple purposes in the Polkadot Parachain ecosystem.
-From **preventing network spam to compensating validators and managing congestion**, they are indispensable.&#x20;
+From **preventing network spam to compensating validators and managing congestion**, they are indispensable.

 Within the LAOS ecosystem,  transaction fees will be **allocated to the collators.** Eventually, on-chain governance will decide whether a fraction should be **directed to the on-chain treasury**, where they can be distributed through on-chain governance to projects and initiatives that promote adoption and engagement with the network.